SolKuczala/cliAlgoTool/README.md

 This can have a couple of solutions and I will choose 1 to showcase my ability.

 ## considerations
-We need to normalize the data in some way, the sorting algorithm of golang will perform a lexicographically ordering and because the data of the column we need to sort contains numbers like
+We need to normalize the data in some way, the sorting algorithm of golang will perform a lexicographically sorting and because the data of the column we need to sort contains numbers like
 "9" and "10", it will consider 10 smaller than 9 because it starts with a "1".
 We either add the necessary "0" to the numbers of 1 digit or compare the chars first and numbers second after converting to ints.
 (first me agrega n, sec me agrega 2 nlogn)